 - ·Community living skills including, shopping, using money, using leisure facilities and developing road safety awareness.

 - All students will also have the opportunity to study an accredited course.

-In Key Stage Four we cover all areas of the National Curriculum with a special emphasis on learning skills which are essential for living a fulfilled and independent life.
+In the 14-19 department we cover all areas of the New Curriculum with a special emphasis on learning skills which are essential for living a fulfilled and independent life.